 Because AOBVs will be a priority for government investment, an AOBV declaration can help you access funds for undertaking stewardship activities.
 If you have an AOBV declared over on your land, the Minister for the Environment will take reasonable steps to enter into a private land conservation agreement with you.
 This will allow you access to ongoing support for your positive conservation actions.

 Are there any restrictions on use of land that is declared an Area of Outstanding Biodiversity Value (AOBV)?

-It will be an offence to damage an AOBV, without the appropriate approval (such as a development consent).
-Any development proposal located on an AOBV must be assessed using the Biodiversity Assessment Method (BAM).
+The Biodiversity Conservation Act 2016 provides legal protections for AOBV, recognising these areas will represent the most valuable sites for biodiversity conservation across NSW.
+It will be an offence to damage an AOBV, without an appropriate approval such as a development consent.
+Any development proposal located on an AOBV must be assessed using the Biodiversity Assessment Method.